 Another benefit of the February ACT relates to the months that follow.
 Since retakes play such a significant role in the path to a teen’s best score, scheduling should always take Plan B into account, as in, “If I don’t earn my best score this time, when is my next opportunity to test?”
 The next ACT date after February falls in April, which is itself an excellent time for many to test.
 The ACT after April, however, is scheduled for June, a tough time for standardized testing.
 Not only does February make more sense from the perspective of the next ACT, but a convenient SAT falls between the two in early March.

 By mid-April, most high schoolers embark on a roller coaster of Spring Break, spring sports, finals, APs, and a slew of last-minute assignments that must be completed before the school year ends.
 Following the proven philosophy that 11th graders should take the SAT and ACT as early in the school year as makes sense based on their goals and commitments, February represents one of the last, best chances to ace the ACT before a busy spring.
-Now that New York has joined the rest of the Union in administering this test, everyone can share the fun.
+Ever since New York joined the rest of the Union in administering the February ACT, this test has stood out as one of the best chances for juniors to nail down scores they love before the school year ends.
 Make the most of a slow winter to prepare for and take the February ACT.